mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 This indicates that in the per-unit system, there is no distinction between three-phase and single-phase powers.
 The type of power only becomes relevant when converting back from per-unit to SI units, and vice versa.

 !!! note "Info"
-    As is standard practice, even if all simulations utilize a single-phase equivalent, input powers provided in SI units are assumed to represent three-phase powers.
+    As is standard practice, even if all simulations use a single-phase equivalent, input powers provided in SI units are assumed to represent three-phase powers.
 Similarly, if simulation results are displayed in SI units, they are considered to be three-phase powers, as we have selected three-phase power as the base value.

 ---